figonjin/Pyflight/README.md

-Sure!
-Here's a clean and professional version of your README in proper Markdown formatting:

----

 # Pyflight

 **Pyflight** is a Python-based automation tool for fetching flight ticket information from **Google Flights**.
 It leverages **Selenium WebDriver** to interact with the website and enables users to search flights, configure travel preferences, and scrape flight details.